-This 5-ingredient brownie icing recipe is rich and chocolatey, and so easy to make.
-It stirs together in just minutes for a thick and glossy glaze.
-The perfect finishing touch for your favorite homemade brownie recipes or to dress up a boxed brownie mix.
+This 5-ingredient brownie icing recipe is rich and chocolatey and so fast and easy to make.
+It stirs together in minutes for a thick and glossy chocolate glaze for your favorite homemade brownie recipe or to dress up a boxed brownie mix.

 You’re going to love this

-Easy brownie frosting recipe.
-This is an easy scratch recipe for one-bowl frosting you can stir together in minutes.
+- Easy brownie frosting recipe you can stir together in minutes.

-Very versatile.
-This chocolate icing isn’t just for brownies.
-It's also the perfect frosting for coffee cakes, pound cakes, red velvet desserts, cookies, and doughnuts.
+- Versatile chocolate icing recipe is the perfect frosting for coffee cakes, pound cakes, red velvet desserts, cookies, and doughnuts.

-Drizzle or spread.
-Make your brownie icing as thick or thin as you want by using more or less liquid so you can drizzle it over your homemade brownies, or spread it on thick.
+- Easy to make as thick or thin as you like, so you can drizzle it over your homemade brownies, or spread it on thick.

 Ingredients

-Dark cocoa powder.
+Dark chocolate cocoa powder.
 Dark cocoa powder makes this chocolate frosting intensely dark and chocolatey.

 Espresso powder.
 Espresso powder gives chocolate a chocolatier flavor.
 It's kind of a secret ingredient ;).